adamjralph/protojs/README.md

 * A form for entering name of the item as a string and the price as integer
 * A button to submit the data
 * A display of currently entered items and price
-* A calculate button which initiates sun of all prices and displays results
+* A calculate button which initiates sum, of all prices and displays results

 ### User Interface